Magento 2 Web Analytics: Select the Right Tracking Stack

 Second, you can track display issues.
 This is useful because customers use different screens, devices, and operating systems.
 When bugs appear, you can spot them quickly with tools like Hotjar or Microsoft Clarity.

-In addition, in-page tools let you focus on something specific.
+In-page tools also let you focus on something specific.
 For example, you can see how users interact with a new block you added.
 You can configure events, filter only the recordings that contain that event, and jump to the exact segment where it starts.

 A strong signal that you need in-page analytics is a high number of abandoned carts, or worse, abandoned orders.
 People reach that step, then something happens.
 What exactly?